xieweicong/my_blog/README.md

 http://lottie0914.pythonanywhere.com

-You can log in with admin account to try creating new post, editting posts and deleteing posts.
+You can log in with admin account to　create new posts, edit posts and delete posts.

 Admin account:
 * username: `feifei`